 UK VAT rates exist at three levels and depending on the type of supply which is made; the appropriate band of Valued Added Tax should be applied to that sale.

-The VAT standard rate of tax is 17.5 percent and is by far the most common fraction used in the calculation of the charge.
+The 20% VAT rate is by far the most common fraction used in the calculation of the charge applicable to taxable supplies in the UK.

 The rate applies to the sale of most goods and services in the UK.